 Property and equipment consist primarily of computer equipment, software, and buildings for operations and are recorded at cost.
-Depreciation is computed on the straight-line method using the half year convention over the estimated life of the asset.
+Depreciation is computed on the straight-line method over the estimated life of the asset.
 The cost of betterments to, or replacement of, property and equipment is capitalized.
 When assets are retired or otherwise disposed of, the cost and related depreciation are removed from the accounts and any resulting gain or loss is reflected in non-operating income (expense) in the statement of activities and net assets for the period.
-The Company recognized a gain of \$315 and \$97 in 2015 and 2014, respectively, related to property and equipment.
+The Company recognized a gain of \$113 and \$315 in 2016 and 2015, respectively, related to property and equipment.
 Repairs and maintenance costs are expensed when incurred.